QiLi111/tus-rec-challenge_baseline/README.md

 # tus-rec-challenge_baseline
 This is the official baseline code for TUS-REC Challenge - MICCAI2024

+> [!IMPORTANT]
+> The code currently includes only the training process; the testing code will be coming soon.
+> [!NOTE]
+>When testing, the algorithm is expected to take the entire scan as input and output two different sets of transformation-representing displacement vectors as results, a set of displacement vectors on individual pixels and a set of displacement vectors on provided landmarks.
+There is no requirement on how the algorithm is designed internally, for example, whether it is learning-based method; frame-, sequence- or scan-based processing; or, rigid-, affine- or nonrigid transformation assumptions.

 ## Install conda environment
 ``` bash
 conda create -n freehand-US python=3.9.13